 When we focus on developing compassion, we’re choosing to move beyond judgment to a place of understanding.
 It is this capacity for moving beyond judgment that connects compassion practices to mindfulness.

 It can be very difficult to adopt a non-judgmental stance when we’re ashamed or otherwise critical of ourselves.
 Likewise, when we’re hurt or somehow disturbed by another person.
 Because a compassionate stance acknowledges the plight of suffering we’re all burdened with, it helps us to accept perceived flaws in ourselves and others.
 It doesn’t mean we excuse harmful behavior, or that we allow ourselves to continue to be harmed.
 It just means we expand ourselves enough to see the suffering that lies beneath the surface of hurtful behavior.

-Metta, or loving-kindness, meditation is a great way to develop compassion.
+Metta – or loving-kindness – meditation is a great way to develop compassion.
 It involves three things:

 - Holding a person in your awareness.